Managing Your Major Gift Portfolio Can Be This Easy

 We were in the process of qualifying them.
 But we still needed a way to organize our time.
 Where should we start?
 Who should we try to see first, or second?

 Here’s the portfolio management system we worked out – step-by-step.
-We highly recommend a system like this for you and your team and we’re sharing detailed insights into this system in our new 2022 Major Gifts Intensive Course.
+We highly recommend a system like this for you and your team and we’re sharing detailed insights into this system in our new Major Gifts Intensive program.

 Clearly this needed to be the first step.
 We spent considerable time analyzing them, and assigning ratings for their level of interest and giving capacity.